coronalabs/corona-docs/markdown/guide/distribution/liveBuild/index.markdown

 </div>
 <div class="docs-tip-inner-right">

-Improve your workflow by testing on multiple devices and different platforms concurrently, all from a single Corona code base.
+Improve your workflow by testing on multiple devices and different platforms concurrently, all from a single code base.

 </div>
 </div>